 This activity was created by Zara and her mother, Devika.
-Zara is a Woodlawn School student in the 9th grade.
+When this activity was posted for STEAMfest 2021, Zara was in the 9th grade at Woodlawn School.
 Devika attended classes in India to learn the art of indigo dyeing.
 Zara learned the process from her mother.

 For this activity: